McKenzieDaviesNeedsHelp/McKenzieDaviesNeedsHelp/README.md

 - 🌱 I’m currently learning python, html, javascript, css.
 - 📫 How to reach me .
 Email me at mckenziedavies369@gmail.com

 If your interested I would be honoured for the help.
+I currently need help from anyone who understands machine learning with python using tensorflow or pytorch.
+I am currently try to make an advanced AI chatbot which can inform people of any topic we give it.
+It would also need some humanoid vocal sythesis and some speech recognition.

 Some quick things you should know about me:

 - I am autistic and have issuse communicating sometimes,
 - I am very persistent,